themanaworld/policies/policies/privacy-policy.md

 IP address with privacy-respecting third-parties in order to protect our website from spambots, such as Spamhaus or Stop Forum Spam.
 By registering, you consent to this sharing.
 The services we use may change at any time and without prior notice.
 However, you may request this information from us at any time you desire.
 You may optionally provide profile data such as contact information, birthday, avatars, signature or attachments to be shared with the public.

+When accessing or using our forums, you are subject to the [forum privacy policy](https://forums.themanaworld.org/ucp.php?mode=privacy) in relation to phpBB software and phppBB's use of cookies.

 The accounts created for the forums will be kept until termination, as defined by the Terms of Service.
 Personal data may be deleted upon request, however forum